-In this article, I will provide a detailed overview of why should we do yoga, highlighting its importance as a key factor in the holistic development of human beings.
+In this article, I will provide a detailed overview of why we should do yoga, highlighting its importance as a key factor in the holistic development of human beings.

-Why Should We Do Yoga?
+| Why Should We Do Yoga?
 A Mind-Body Revolution |

 That’s where Yoga (or Yoga, in its anglicized form) enters—not just as another fitness trend, but as a multi-dimensional practice that quietly rewires the way we live, breathe, think, and feel.